 Role Responsibilities NZ Transport Agency Overall responsibility for project compliance and performance in relation to environment, quality assurance and incident management.
 Review of the CEMP and management plans, including this CLMP.
 Project Manager Responsible for site management and implementation of CLMP and compliance with consent conditions.
 Construction Manager Shall be responsible for undertaking works in accordance with requirements of the CLMP.
 Environmental Manager Responsible for provision of environmental advice during the works and liaison with the Contaminated Land Specialist to support the construction team in implementation of the CLMP.
 Undertake audits, as required.
 Contaminated Land Specialist Responsible for provision of ground contamination advice during the works, additional soil testing, if required, and works completion reporting.
+The Contaminated Land Specialist should meet the definition of a Suitably Qualified and Experienced Practitioner (SQEP) as defined in the MfE NES Soil User's Guide (April 2012).
 New Plymouth District Council Monitoring and compliance of consent conditions.